 The University of Denver provides a number of benefits and services to all employees, including our LGBTIQ faculty and staff:

-University benefits are extended to registered domestic partners and families of employees to the same extent that such benefits are provided to the spouses and families of eligible married employees.
+Marriage/Partner Benefits: DU began offering domestic partner benefits in 1997; and University-controlled benefits are already extended to registered same-sex domestic partners/civil unions/married couples and their families, to the same extent that such benefits are provided to mixed-sex spouses and families.
 Eligibility for all employee benefits is based upon the position held; and may be attached to both full and part-time, qualifying positions.
-Benefits include but are not limited to Health Insurance, Dental Insurance, Life Insurance and Tuition Waiver.
-See the Human Resources Forms page for registering information.
+Benefits include but are not limited to health insurance, dental insurance, life insurance, and tuition waiver/discounts.

-Non-discrimination policy: State and city/county laws, and University policies protect affiliates from discriminatory treatment based on sexual orientation, sex, gender identity and gender expression.
+Non-discrimination policy: State and city/county laws, and University policies protect affiliates from discriminatory treatment based on sexual orientation, sex, gender identity and gender expression, among other identities.
 If you believe you have been targeted by, or witness to, such behavior, please review your options and contact the Office of Equal Opportunity.

 - Particularly around gender identity/expression, consistent inclusive practices can still be much improved across campus.
 Help us identify areas and options for pro-action; see "campus working groups," below.